Abhaypru/SpiralMap/paper/paper.md

 ---
-title: 'SpiralMap: A python library of the implementation in python'
+title: 'SpiralMap: A python library of the Milky Way's spiral arms implementation in python'
 tags:
   - galactic structure
   - Python